YunoHost/doc/pages/04.contribute/02.write_documentation/01.writing_documentation_guide/doc_writing_guide.md

 ## Some typical and general uses (writing framework)

- + When a link points to a page that is not in the language of the original page, it is customary to add `(en)` (for a link that points to a page in English).
  + rename the images in the following order:`description_application.ext`.

 ### General frame application documentation